ansible/jewel/ansible_platform_collection/README.md

 ## Testing

-This collection is tested using the infra.platform_configuration collection integrated into our integrations tests which can be called via `ansible-test integration`.
+This collection is tested using integration tests which can be called via `ansible-test integration`.
+If you wish to run the tests manually, we recommend using the parent Makefile via `make collection-test`.
+It will require a running version of Ansible Automation Platform.

-It is tested against Ansible Automation Platform verison 2.5.0.
+The collection is tested against current version of Ansible Automation Platform.

 ## Support